paulojqferreira/mavo-data/edx.md

 * Mindset 6: **Do what you love**
 * **IKIGAI: IKIGAI is the reason you get up every morning** :-).

-Article: Learning at the speed of business
 [Article: Learning at the speed of business](http://www.mckinsey.com/business-functions/organization/our-insights/learning-at-the-speed-of-business)

-## Day 3: Breakout session 1
+## Day 3: Breakout session 1 - Microsft Open edX for Corporate Learning

 ** http://mva.microsft.com
 ** Microsoft Data Science Program -  Serie of Moocs